Rocket.Net vs WP Engine Hosting Comparison In 2025

 Rocket.net Logo

-All Rocket plans come with unlimited PHP workers, which is good for big and medium-sized sites that get a lot of dynamic requests.
-Similar providers, like WP Engine, Kinsta, etc., usually limit PHP workers.
-Using Rocke.net for my website hosting, I got impressive speed metrics and eye test results.
-They achieve this by using full-page caching with Cloudflare APO, together with other optimizations.
+Similar providers, such as WP Engine and Kinsta, typically limit the number of PHP workers.
+Using Rocke.net for my website hosting, I achieved impressive speed metrics and a positive user experience.
+They accomplish this by utilizing full-page caching with other optimizations.

-Rocket web hosting has a magic login feature, which allows users to log into WordPress websites without using passwords.
+Rocket Web Hosting offers a magic login feature that enables users to access WordPress websites without passwords.

 Magic login

-That said, I don’t optimize websites just for page speed metrics because a site’s naked-eye speed should be the speed that matters without swiping elements into the page speed test tools.
+That said, I don’t optimize websites solely for page speed metrics because a site’s naked-eye speed should be the speed that matters, without including elements that are swiped into page speed test tools.

 TTFB measured at 10 global locations by KeyCDN